-- Despite its name, the “HD” line is not a high definition version of the V4 suite.
-Instead, it’s designed to be an economical choice for both Mac and Windows with only limited highlights from v4, although a recent "Pro Pack" adds many of the features from v4.
+- The “HD” line is a modular, economical choice for both Mac and Windows with only limited highlights from v4, although a recent "Pro Pack" adds many of the features from v4.
 It also features a more stylized interface.

 Soundminer is a favourite of film and TV post sound editors.
 It is also making inroads with music supervisors.
 It is an unmistakably professional tool with an emphasis on extensive features for sound editor and sound librarian power users.

 - ReWire support.